Volodymyr Zelenskyy: First phase of the invasion

-Zelenskyy has gained worldwide recognition as the wartime leader of Ukraine during the Russian invasion; historian Andrew Roberts compared him to Winston Churchill.
-Harvard Political Review said that Zelenskyy "has harnessed the power of social media to become history's first truly online wartime leader, bypassing traditional gatekeepers as he uses the internet to reach out to the people."
-He has been described as a national hero or a "global hero" by many commentators, including publications such as The Hill, Deutsche Welle, Der Spiegel and USA Today.
-BBC News and The Guardian have reported that his response to the invasion has received praise even from previous critics.
-During the invasion, Zelenskyy has been reportedly the target of more than a dozen assassination attempts; three were prevented by tips from Russian FSB employees who opposed the invasion.
+Since the start of the invasion, Zelenskyy has reportedly been the target of more than a dozen assassination attempts; three were prevented by tips from Russian FSB employees who opposed the invasion.
 Two of those attempts were carried out by the Wagner Group, a Russian paramilitary force, and the third by the Kadyrovites, the personal guard of Chechen leader Ramzan Kadyrov.
 While speaking about Ukrainian civilians who were killed by Russian forces, Zelenskyy said:

 We will not forgive.
 We will not forget.
 We will punish everyone who committed atrocities in this war...
 We will find every scum who was shelling our cities, our people, who was shooting the missiles, who was giving orders.
 You will not have a quiet place on this earth – except for a grave.

-On 7 March 2022, Czech president Miloš Zeman decided to award Zelenskyy with the highest state award of the Czech Republic, the Order of the White Lion, for "his bravery and courage in the face of Russia's invasion."